rajuankilla20/spring-doker-k8s-cicd/Readme.md

     - If something goes wrong it updates the scm tag and release version withtout snapshot, which we have to take care.
     - It's having more valid pros than cons.
 # How to run this project
+   * Below changes are required to run this project
+     * **gitactions-wf.yml** : Change  secrets.MY_GITHUB_TOKEN, secrets.MY_DOCKER_HUB_TOKEN, email
+     * **pom.xml** : <dockerfile-maven-plugin>.<username>${project.groupId}</username> , groupId should be dockerhub userid or directly hard code here.
+     * Copy the code from this branch to your respective master repository
+     * Create a feature branch from master and do some modifications and create a Pullrequest merge to master.
+Once its merged goto actions tab in github and your build will be triggerd and the docker image will be build and pushed to docker hub.
+Login to docker hub and check the created tag with version number and one with latest.

 # Troubleshooting
 #### Problem 1: Could not build image: When using ADD with more than one source file, the destination must be a directory and end with a /
    * When we use the below line in  **Dockerfile** file, we will get the above error.